zihaowrez/tp/docs/UserGuide.md

 ### 2.3 Adding new details to a person
 **Format:** `add NAME d/{SOCIAL MEDIA PLATFORM}, {ID}` or `add INDEX d/{SOCIAL MEDIA PLATFORM}, {ID}`

-_Tip: Specify the person that you want to add the detail to by using their full name or their index in the contact list_
+_Tip: Specify the person that you want to add the social media to by using their full name or their index in the contact list_

 **Examples:**